 Net cash generated from financing activities was RMB4,029.1 million (US\$617.5 million) in 2020, compared to RMB7,240.7 million in 2019.
-The net cash generated from financing activities in 2020 was primarily attributable to (i) the proceeds from the issuance of the Notes in the amount of RMB3,098.1 million, (ii) the proceeds from our follow-on offering in the amount of RMB2,876.8 million, and (iii) the cash received in relation to the Fabricated Transactions of RMB942.8 million, partially offset by (i) the cash paid in relation to the Fabricated Transactions of RMB2,309.1 million and (ii) repayments for long-term borrowing of RMB642.4 million.
+The net cash generated from financing activities in 2020 was primarily attributable to (i) the proceeds from the issuance of the Notes in the amount of RMB3,098.1 million, (ii) the proceeds from our follow-on offering in the amount of RMB2,876.8 million, and (iii) the cash received in relation to the Fabricated Transactions of RMB942.8 million, partially offset by (i) the cash paid in relation to the Fabricated Transactions of RMB2,309.1 million.
 The cash received in relation to the Fabricated Transactions represents the funds supporting the Fabricated Transactions that were funneled to us to inflate revenue in 2019.
 The funds were fully repaid in the first half of 2020 and the repayment of funds was recorded as "cash paid in relation to the Fabricated Transactions" in financing activities.